-Offered in only black, it’s among the most modern-looking cameras of the 1970s.
-Were this camera offered in the ever-popular chrome paintwork, like its pal the AE-1, we think the A-1 would trump that machines sales month-on-month.
-Color preference aside, it’s a gorgeous camera.
+Offered in only black, it’s among the most modern-looking cameras to come out of the 1970s.
+It’s a gorgeous camera.
 Another no-nonsense offering from Canon, it’s about as simply styled as a film camera gets.
 It doesn’t stand out in a crowd, and exudes a welcome air of professionalism and ruggedness.
 Canon’s “Action Grip” gives it a muscular look, and serves to create a more easily-handled machine.
 There’s little visual contrast aside from the white lettering and a few colorful bits of text, creating a camera that’s almost a silhouette in its visual simplicity.

 Yes, the A-1 is a beautiful machine.
 If you like how it looks, great; if you don’t, I’m not sure what’s wrong with you, but you should see an optometrist at your earliest convenience.

 Shooting with the A-1, aside from a few little annoyances, is clinical excellence epitomized.
 This is the vintage camera for those who love shooting modern cameras, and photogs who’ve never held anything but a DSLR will feel right at home.
 The first to offer our now-customary shooting modes, the A-1 allows the photographer to shoot however he or she likes.
 Love the artistic control of aperture-priority?
 No problem.
 Want to freeze or blur motion with shutter-priority?
 It can do that too.